The timing of when to perform strength work and when to run is an often pondered question.

 Research has even suggested that aerobic work before lifting triggers a greater testosterone response in men, rather than doing it the other way around.
 This hopefully results in greater muscle growth and recovery to both the run and strength workouts.

-Your body does not care about numbers.
+Keep in Mind Your body does not care about numbers.
 It does not matter to your leg muscles if you squat X pounds 10 times or if you can only manage 8 reps after the hard run.
 Effort and stimulus is what matter.
 Yes, stepping into the weight room after a run may leave your numbers a bit lower, but the mental and physical stimulus for adaptation is still there!

 Plus, you get to follow it up with an easy running day :)